Advertisement

 Those in the first group reported greater joy and prosocial positive emotions (i.e., positive feelings toward other people) during their walks and smiled more intensely over the course of the study.
 They also had more prosocial positive emotions daily and a greater extent of decrease in daily distress as time passed.

-The researchers concluded that cultivating a sense of awe may increase emotions that make people feel connected, as well as decrease the negative emotions that accelerate decline.
+The researchers concluded that cultivating a sense of awe may increase emotions that make people feel connected, as well as decrease the negative emotions that accelerate the decline.

-Why walking is so good for you.
+Why walking is so good for you

 There's also much to be said about the benefits of walking in general.
 In his book In Praise of Walking, neuroscientist Shane tells us about the amazing things that happen in your body when you walk.
 A cascade of rhythmic and neurochemical actions is triggered in your brain, making it fitter and healthier.
 Your brain also produces brain-derived neurotrophic factor (BDNF), which is akin to fertilizers for your brain cells.
 And then there's vascular endothelial growth factor (VEGF), which grows the blood vessels carrying nutrients to your brain.

-We also oscillate between "mental time travel" (thinking about what to do tomorrow, planning for next year) and task-focused work—and it is this very flickering between states that helps us to make important mental associations, thus fostering creativity.
+We also oscillate between "mental time travel" (thinking about what to do tomorrow, planning for next year) and task-focused work—and it is this very flickering between states that help us to make important mental associations, thus fostering creativity.

 And as I encourage my clients, when you walk after a meal, you lower your glycemic load, meaning your blood sugar levels fall.
 This supports your health in the long term and can potentially alter the way your body stores fat.